Can Meal Replacement Shakes Help You Lose Weight?

 One 2013 report noted that while meal replacement shakes may help you lose weight, you would have to drink them indefinitely instead of meals to sustain that long-term weight loss.
 (5)

-The report’s author suggested that many people gain the weight back when returning to eating regular foods because they never learned how to accurately control their portion sizes.
+The report’s author suggested that many people regain weight when returning to eating regular foods because they never learned how to control their portion sizes accurately.
+Consequently, people tend to underestimate the number of calories they consume when meal planning.

 They May Contain Unnecessary Added Ingredients